 We intend to restructure our option so that the portion of the option that covers 3% of the existing interests will cover the Preferred Units to be issued in the recapitalization in exchange for those interests (half of the Preferred Units to be issued in the recapitalization) and the remainder of the option will cover the Class A Units to be issued in the recapitalization in exchange for the remaining interests subject to the option (3.92% of the original interests, which will represent 4.17% of the Class A Units to be issued in the recapitalization).
 The option price allocable to the Preferred Units will be reduced to 60% of what it would have otherwise been on 3% of the existing interests.
 The option price under the restructured option is expected to be \$65.3 million.
-We expect Radian's option will be restructured in the same way.

-If the restructuring of the options and the recapitalization occur, we expect that we will exercise our restructured option in full and anticipate Radian will do the same.
+The option restructuring and the recapitalization treat Radian the same as us.
+We will not proceed with the restructuring and the recapitalization unless Radian agrees to them.
+If the restructuring of the options and the recapitalization occur, we expect that we will exercise our restructured option in full.
 If the exercise of the restructured options and the recapitalization occur, we would own 40.96% of the Class A Units and 50% of the Preferred Units.
 Radian would own the same percentages of each Class.
 The remainder of the Class A Units and all of the Class B Units would be owned by entities owned by Sherman's management.